ZiggeoJitpackService/Xamarin-SDK/Ziggeo.Xamarin.Android.Binding/README.md

 4. It seems like binding for exoplayer or binding for aar at all does not share exported ids or styles, so
  - If you're getting error similar too `No resource found that matches the given name (at 'layout_constraintLeft_toRightOf' with value '@id/exo_play')`, make sure to mark all ids with plus sign.
  - If you're getting error similar too `No resource found that matches the given name (at 'style' with value '@style/ExoMediaButton.Play')`, make sure to duplicate missing styles from transitive aar in `styles.xml` of ziggeo sdk.
 Just create empty styles with the same names.
+5. `multiple substitutions specified in non-positional format; did you mean to add the formatted="false" attribute`
+ - That is because your String resource has multiple %s or similar.
+To avoid this, you must identify each like this: %1$s